 - Move outdoors and have them play there as well.
 If the dog is distracted, then quickly run through the upper steps with him.
 Now, enjoy playing fetch outdoors as well!

+I'm sure that later you can completely forget about giving treats for your dog during the play because they will soon realize that playing fetch with their master is great fun!

+# Final

+- Move outdoors and have them play there as well.
+If the dog is distracted, then quickly run through the upper steps with him.
+Now, enjoy playing fetch outdoors as well!

-I'm sure that later you can completely forget about giving treats for your dog during the play, because they will soon realize that playing fetch with their master is a great fun!
+I'm sure that later you can completely forget about giving treats for your dog during the play because they will soon realize that playing fetch with their master is great fun!